 * Minimum of 4 people required for this tour to proceed

 Adults & Children 12+: 2,500 Thai Baht

 Children Aged 2-11 years old: 1,250 Thai Baht

 Adults & Children 2+

 About Your Trip

-Travel Time: Around 90 minutes (a safety video and elephant documentary will be shown en route to the project).
+Travel Time: Around 90 minutes (safety talk en route to the project).

-Travel Details: Transfer from an air-con minivan to a 4WD vehicle for the last 5-10 minutes of your journey to the project.
+Travel Details: Transfer from an air-con minivan to a 4WD vehicle for the last 10 minutes of your journey to the project along a dirt road.